Chinese Number Slang: The Essential Guide to Mandarin Numerical Speak

 - YellowBridge.
 This list of Chinese Chat Codes is long enough to occupy you for the foreseeable future.
 It’s a great resource to bookmark and refer back to!

 - FluentU.
-If you need a refresher (or a deep-dive), this online language learning program helps you reinforce numbers and Chinese slang by seeing them used in authentic videos.
-Additional learning tools—like interactive subtitles and multimedia flashcards—will help get those numbers to really stick.
+If you need a refresher (or a deep-dive), this online language learning program can help you reinforce numbers and Chinese slang by seeing them used in Chinese-language videos.

 You may be realizing that Chinese internet slang is a wild and crazy world!
 There are practically unlimited possibilities out there for combining numbers to make words and sentences like the examples above.

 Some are more commonly used than others, of course, and because pop culture is ever changing, I’d strongly recommend you check with a Chinese friend or teacher before you actually use any of these examples.

 If you want to continue learning Chinese with interactive and authentic Chinese content, then you'll love FluentU.

 FluentU naturally eases you into learning Chinese language.
 Native Chinese content comes within reach, and you'll learn Chinese as it's spoken in real life.